 - Treasurer: Ivan Stoltzfus

-- Board Member at Large: Dan J. Fisher
+- Board Members at Large: Dan J. Fisher, David Riehl, Ben Beiler

 - Chief: Lonnie Kauffman